wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   Kiji, we could implement the map-family pager instead by issues one big query across all of the qualifiers.

+- Milo mentioned three areas in which performance is important: bulk import, modeling training, and score function latency.

 ### Resource management